GrayPockets/Released-as-Homebrew/README.md

     * "voudon": Voudon style voting is not available.
     * "atheist": Global duplicate characters is not available.
     * "tor": Blind start is not available.
-    * "bigwig": Defense attorny is not available.
+    * "bigwig": Defense attorney is not available.
     * "revolutionary": Aligned character protection is not available.
     * "bootlegger": Making your own lists for Fabled to display is not avaialable.

 ## Changelog
+### 0.181.1
+* Online app bug documentation correction
 ### 0.181.0
 * Revolutionary
 * Documentation update